-The Board is responsible for approving the Banking Group's Risk Management Framework, Risk Management Strategy and Risk Appetite Statement and monitoring the effectiveness of risk management by the Banking Group.
+The Board is responsible for approving the Banking Group's Risk Appetite Statement and, through the BRCC, the Risk Management Framework and the Risk Management Strategy.
+The Board is also responsible for monitoring the effectiveness of risk management by the Banking Group.
 The Banking Group is wholly owned by the Ultimate Parent Bank and, therefore, a member of the group of companies comprising the Ultimate Parent Bank Group.
 Accordingly, the Banking Group's Risk Management Framework is closely aligned with the Ultimate Parent Bank's Risk Management Framework.

-The Board has delegated to the BRCC to:
+The Board has delegated authority to the BRCC to:

-- review and recommend the Banking Group's Risk Management Framework, Risk Management Strategy and Risk Appetite Statement to the • Board for approval; - review and monitor the risk profile and controls of the Banking Group consistent with the Banking Group's Risk Appetite Statement; - approve frameworks, policies and processes for managing risk (consistent with the Banking Group's Risk Management Framework, Risk Management Strategy and Risk Appetite Statement); and - review and, where appropriate, approve risks beyond the approval discretion provided to management. •
+- review and recommend the Banking Group's Risk Appetite Statement to the Board for approval; - approve the Banking Group's Risk Management Framework and Risk Management Strategy; - review and monitor the risk profile and controls of the Banking Group consistent with the Banking Group's Risk Appetite Statement; - approve frameworks, policies and processes for managing risk (consistent with the Banking Group's Risk Management Framework, Risk Management Strategy and Risk Appetite Statement); and - review and, where appropriate, approve risks beyond the approval discretion provided to management.